PROCEEDINGS OF THE INDIAN NATIONAL SCIENCE ACADEMY - ISSN: 2454-9983

 Manuscripts which are not in conformity with the format defined above would be returned to author/s for necessary changes before they are processed for peer-review.

-Users of EndNote Reference manager can request the Editorial office to provide the procINSA.ens style sheet file to facilitate reference formatting.
+Users of EndNote Reference manager can request the Editorial office to provide the procINSA.ens style sheet file to facilitate reference formatting or can download here.

 Authors should identify the subject/discipline (1.
 Mathematical Sciences, 2.
 Physics, 3.
 Chemical Sciences, 4.
 Earth and Planetary Sciences, 5.
 Engineering and Technology, 6.
 Material Sciences & Engineering, 7.
 Plant Sciences, 8.
 Animal Sciences, 9.
 Microbiology & Immunology, 10.
 Cell & Biomolecular Sciences, 11.
 Health Sciences, 12.
 Agricultural Sciences) under which they would like the manuscript to be considered.